 What Does a Wedding Planner Do?

-“A seasoned wedding planner creates a personalized plan for each couple and checks off the ‘to-do list,' while still keeping the couple involved in the process.
+“A seasoned wedding planner creates a personalized plan for each couple and checks off the ‘to-do list' while still keeping the couple involved in the process.
 Planners offer customized services such as complete planning, partial planning, and month of planning.
 Full planning is for the couple who desires a customized wedding that will reflect their unique style and taste with expert guidance every step of the way.
 Through complete or full planning, planners create and maintain a couple's budget, find a venue that fits their style, communicate with vendors to ensure their vision is fully executed, guarantee a beautiful burden-free wedding day, and much more.
 Partial planning is designed for the couple who would like assistance with securing vendors but enjoys being more hands-on in the planning process.
-Month-of planning is for the couple who wishes to take care of the wedding planning themselves, however, they would like the luxury of enjoying their wedding day without the worry of any details.
+Month-Of planning is for the couple who wishes to take care of the wedding planning themselves; however, they would like the luxury of enjoying their wedding day without the worry of any details.
 Through months of planning, planners are able to see the couple's vision, observe their plans and execute the details accordingly.
-Hiring a seasoned wedding planner can guarantee nothing but beautiful memories to look back on!” -Jessica Ralph, owner, Parties A'La Carte
+Hiring a seasoned wedding planner can guarantee nothing but beautiful memories to look back on!” -Jessica Ralph, Owner, Parties A'La Carte

 “I like to think of it more as ‘What doesn't a wedding planner do?'
-Meaning that a wedding planner, especially a full-service planner, will be by your side every step of the way and take on responsibilities for the couple that will limit feeling overwhelmed or not knowing what steps to take next.
+Meaning that a wedding planner, especially a full-service planner, will be by your side every step of the way and take on responsibilities for the couple, which will limit feeling overwhelmed or not knowing what steps to take next.
 A seasoned planner will want to do whatever it takes to make sure that the couple is taken care of and make them feel at ease during the planning process.
-From start to finish, the planner is researching the best vendors for the couple (based on budget and the best fit), as well as assisting in designing, figuring out every logistic, giving advice on the little details such as the wording of your invitations or explaining what your place card should be inserted in so that it doesn't fly away if you're having an outdoor wedding.
+From start to finish, the planner is researching the best vendors for the couple (based on budget and the best fit), as well as assisting in designing, figuring out every logistic, and giving advice on the little details such as the wording of your invitations or explaining what your place card should be inserted in so that it doesn't fly away if you're having an outdoor wedding.
 What's great about this industry is that every wedding is different, which also means that the detail is different.
-My favorite quote from couples is ‘Oh, I didn't even think about that,' which solidifies the argument of ‘Do you even need a wedding planner?'
+My favorite quote from couples is, ‘Oh, I didn't even think about that,' which solidifies the argument of ‘Do you even need a wedding planner?'
 Yes, you do!
-We know the questions to ask, we have the experience, and we know what to do to provide you with the best possible wedding day!” -Kelly Kennedy, owner, Kelly Kennedy Weddings and Events
+We know the questions to ask, we have the experience, and we know what to do to provide you with the best possible wedding day!” -Kelly Kennedy, Owner, Kelly Kennedy Weddings and Events

 How Do I Know if I Need a Wedding Planner?

 “In the past, we would have probably suggested a wedding planning full or partial planning services if you have a hectic work or school schedule, are planning from out of town, or have potentially challenging family dynamics.
 However, since COVID, we would recommend a wedding planner for practically every couple.
-We’ve lost count of the number of couples we have assisted in postponing, canceling, or moving their weddings.
+We’ve lost count of the couples we have assisted in postponing, canceling, or moving their weddings.
 The number of pieces involved in revising agreements, finding new wedding vendors, changing venues, or reducing the size of a wedding can be overwhelming.
-Many couples told us they wished they had hired us from the beginning!” -Tammy Waterman, owner, Special Moments Event Planning
+Many couples told us they wished they had hired us from the beginning!” -Tammy Waterman, Owner, Special Moments Event Planning

 “Everyone needs some form of wedding planning.
-The question to ask is ‘What level of wedding planning do I need?', instead of ‘Do I need a wedding planner?'
+The question to ask is ‘What level of wedding planning do I need?' instead of ‘Do I need a wedding planner?'
 We are the unsung heroes on your wedding day and help you avoid a lot of mistakes when planning your wedding.
-I often tell couples ‘You don't know, what you don't know,' which sounds obvious, but it's so true.
-I have planned a ton of weddings and this is most likely your first, so how are you supposed to know if you are doing things right, asking the right questions, and getting quality vendors?” -Delaney Driver, owner, Wilder Mind Events
+I often tell couples, ‘You don't know what you don't know,' which sounds obvious, but it's so true.
+I have planned a ton of weddings, and this is most likely your first, so how are you supposed to know if you are doing things right, asking the right questions, and getting quality vendors?” -Delaney Driver, Owner, Wilder Mind Events

 What Advice Does a Wedding Planner Provide?